technicat/fedicat/iosapps.md

 Free on the [App Store](https://apps.apple.com/us/app/mastoot/id1501485410).

 Quirks: The profile tab on the far right is labeled ... which normally would bring you to another list of tab links.
+No list support.

 ## Mastweet